jmatth11/go_lan_file_server/README.md

   - Same as what /post_file takes as a json format

 ### Features still needed
-- Validation of files being fully processed, verifying with sha256
+- update README to document how to validate file with sha256
 - edit file paths to use generic separator so this can work on more than just windows